edmundhung/conform/docs/api/react/future/BaseControl.md

 For `type="fieldset"`, object and array shapes are expanded into nested names like `range.start` and `members[0].id`.

-`control.defaultValue` drives the hidden inputs that get rendered, while `control.payload` is the current logical value exposed to your custom component.
+`control.defaultValue` drives the hidden inputs that are rendered, while `control.payload` is the current logical value exposed to your custom component.

 ```tsx
 const control = useControl({